Love French Food

 • Continue placing them on your baking tray making sure there is enough room between them for spreading as they cook.

-• Place in your preheated oven for anywhere from 10 - 20 minutes, which will be dictated by the heat of your own oven.
-You can turn them once but keep a close eye on the color.
+• Place in your preheated oven for anywhere from 10 to 20 minutes, which will be dictated by the heat of your own oven and how thick you cut the dough.
+You can turn them once, but keep a close eye on the color.

 • It is entirely up to you what size you want your palmiers, you may like them larger or smaller.
 Just cut the size you need but the instructions above are for a guide.

-• Palmiers are delicious as they are on their own or with a glass of white wine.
+• Palmiers are delicious as they are on their own or with a glass of white wine, coffee, or tea.

 • They also go really well with ice-cream so would make a delicious dessert.